Is It Better To Paint or Stain a Deck? An In-Depth Comparison

 Deck stains, like deck paints, can be water-based or oil-based.
 Oil-based stains, like semi-transparent and transparent stains, are easier to apply but can require a new coat every other year.

-Solid Stain
+Solid

-Semi-Transparent Stain
+Semi-Transparent

-Semi-transparent stain provides coverage while using hue to bring out the beauty in the grain of the wood.
-It is a good stain for decks that have minor weathering or imperfections, as semi-transparent stains are light and do not conceal much.
-Semi-transparent stains are more durable than transparent stains, but less durable than solid stains or paint.
+It is a good stain for decks that have minor weathering or imperfections, as semi-transparent stains are light and don’t conceal much.
+Semi-transparent stains are more durable than transparent stains but less durable than solid stains or paint.

-Transparent Stain
+Transparent

-Transparent stains provide protection but very little concealment.
 This type of stain is best suited for well-maintained decks that are exposed to very little sunlight.

 Transparent stain seeps deep into the pores of the wood, allowing it to be pressure-washed without the worry of stripping the stain.
-Transparent stains are less prone to cracking or peeling.
+This type of stain is also less prone to cracking or peeling.
 When it is time to reapply, you can easily put on another coat.

 is it better to paint or stain a deck